SSoelvsten/adiar/docs/core.md

 - `uid_t negate(ptr_t u)`

-At this point a node in _Adiar_ is the following combination 3 unsigned 64-bit numbers
+At this point a node in _Adiar_ is the following combination of 3 unsigned 64-bit numbers

 ```c++
 struct node { uint64_t uid; uint64_t low; uint64_t high; };
 ```

 For which the operators `<` , `>`, `==`, and `!=` have been defined to reflect
-the ordering based on the _uid_ discussed above.
+the ordering based on the uid discussed above.

 - `node_t create_node(label_t label, id_t id, uid_t low, uid_t high)`

-  Creates a node, given a _label_ and an _id_ for the specific node, together with the identifier for its low and high child.
+  Creates a node, given a label and an id for the specific node, together with the identifier for its low and high child.
 We also provide variants of this function, where `low` and `high` provided are themselves nodes.

 - `label_t label_of(node_t n)`

-  Extract the _label_ from within the _uid_ of a non-sink node.
+  Extract the label from within the uid of a non-sink node.

 - `id_t id_of(node_t n)`

-  Extract the _id_ from within the _uid_ of a non-sink node.
+  Extract the id from within the uid of a non-sink node.

 - `node_t create_sink(bool value)`